Things to Do in Monopoli, Puglia: What to See, What to Eat and How to Experience the Town Like a Local

 Walking and cycling aren’t just eco-friendly choices.
 They’re the best ways to experience Monopoli’s charm.
 You’ll smell morning coffee brewing, hear church bells echoing through alleys, and wave to locals watering balcony plants.
 You simply can’t get that from a car window.

-First-time visitors: Monopoli is very easy to navigate.
+๐บ๏ธ First-Time Visitors: Monopoli is very easy to navigate.
 The old town is small enough that you can’t truly get lost (you’ll always hit the sea or city walls eventually).
 English is understood in tourist areas and hotels.
 Locals are friendly and helpful.
-A smile and “Dov’è…?”
+A smile and “Dov’รจ…?”
 (Where is…?) goes a long way.

 Finding the right accommodation in Monopoli depends on your travel style and budget.
 Staying in the Old Town (Centro Storico) provides maximum atmosphere: waking to church bells, walking straight to cafes and the harbor.
 Many accommodations offer rooftop terraces or sea views.
 However, cars aren’t allowed in the Old Town (ZTL), so if you’re driving, confirm parking arrangements beforehand.